juristr/juristr.github.com/_posts/2016-10-05-lets-create-ur-first-ng2-app.md

 ---
 layout: post_new
-title: "Let's create your first Angular 2 app"
+title: "Let's create your first Angular app"
 lead: "It's time to get started.
-In this video I will help you create your first Angular 2 app"
+In this video I will help you create your first Angular app"
 postimg: "/blog/assets/imgs/videocover.png"
 tags: [ "JavaScript", "Angular"]
 reposts: ["https://dzone.com/articles/lets-create-your-first-angular-2-app"]
 ---

 <div class="article-intro">
-  <a href="/blog/2016/09/ng2-released/" target="_blank">Angular 2 got released</a> and so it's the perfect time to try it out.
+  <a href="/blog/2016/09/ng2-released/" target="_blank">Angular got released</a> and so it's the perfect time to try it out.
 I totally understand it might be difficult to get started, but it doesn't have to.
-In this video I'll take you by your hand and guide you step by step through the process of creating your first Angular 2 application. :+1:
+In this video I'll take you by your hand and guide you step by step through the process of creating your first Angular application. :+1:
 </div>

 {% include postads %}

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

-This video will very shortly guide you through creating a state of the art Angular 2 application.
+This video will very shortly guide you through creating a state of the art Angular application.
 In this ~50 min screencast, you will learn..

-- how to generate a new Angular 2 project using the [Angular CLI](https://cli.angular.io)
+- how to generate a new Angular project using the [Angular CLI](https://cli.angular.io)
 - about Angular Modules, what they do and what they are good for
 - about components, why everyone is talking about them and how to create them with Angular
 - about how to style a component